bnmoch3/blog/_posts/2023-07-27-timeseries-filling-nulls.md

 Nothing's stopping us from using Polars within UDFs though.
-Since pyarrow.compute doesn't have linear interpolation for filling NULLs, we can use Polars instead to create a Timescale-esque `interpolate` function:
+Since pyarrow.compute doesn't have linear interpolation for filling NULLs, we can use Polars within a UDF to create a Timescale-esque `interpolate` function:

 ```python
 def interpolate(vals):